-Most airlines approved crates come with absorbing mat.
-This way if your dog needs to go potty, he won’t soil the cargo compartment or be left sitting in his mess.
+Most airlines approved crates come with an absorbing mat.
+This way if your dog needs to go potty, he won’t spoil the cargo compartment or be left sitting in his mess.

 The crate needs to have ventilation:

 For domestic flights, a crate needs to have at least one door and ventilation on two sides.
-For international flights, the travelling crate needs to have one door and three ventilation points.
+For international flights, the traveling crate needs to have one door and three ventilation points.

 The door needs to have a locking system:

 The door must be made of strong plastic or metal that is strong enough to keep the dog in.
 The door must also be nose and paw-proof in a way that won’t injure your dog.
 Furthermore, many airlines will require cable ties on the corners for extra security.